- PL/SQL Tutorial

 PL/SQL - Environment Setup

 In this chapter, we will discuss the Environment Setup of PL/SQL.
-PL/SQL is not a stand-alone programming language; it is a tool within the Oracle programming environment.
+PL/SQL is not a standalone programming language; it is a tool within the Oracle programming environment.
 SQL* Plus is an interactive tool that allows you to type SQL and PL/SQL statements at the command prompt.
 These commands are then sent to the database for processing.
 Once the statements are processed, the results are sent back and displayed on screen.

-To run PL/SQL programs you should have Oracle RBDMS Server installed in your machine which will take care of executing SQL commands.
-Most recent version of Oracle RDBMS is 11g.
-You can download a trial version of Oracle 11g from the following link:
+To run PL/SQL programs, you should have the Oracle RDBMS Server installed in your machine.
+This will take care of the execution of the SQL commands.
+The most recent version of Oracle RDBMS is 11g.
+You can download a trial version of Oracle 11g from the following link −

-You will have to download either 32bit or 64 bit version of the installation as per your operating system.
-Usually there are two files, as I have downloaded for 64 bit Windows7.
+You will have to download either the 32-bit or the 64-bit version of the installation as per your operating system.
+Usually there are two files.
+We have downloaded the 64-bit version.
 You will also use similar steps on your operating system, does not matter if it is Linux or Solaris.

-After donwloading above two files, you will need to unzip them in a single directory database and under that you will find following sub-directories:
+After downloading the above two files, you will need to unzip them in a single directory database and under that you will find the following sub-directories −

-Now let's launch Oracle Database Installer using setup file.
+Let us now launch the Oracle Database Installer using the setup file.
 Following is the first screen.
 You can provide your email ID and check the checkbox as shown in the following screenshot.
 Click the Next button.

-You will have following screen, just uncheck the check box and click continue button to proceed.
+You will be directed to the following screen; uncheck the checkbox and click the Continue button to proceed.

-Just select first option Create and Configure Database using radio button and click Next button to proceed:
+Just select the first option Create and Configure Database using the radio button and click the Next button to proceed.

-I assume you are installing Oracle just for learning purpose and you will install it on your PC or Laptop.
-So select Desktop Class option and click Next button to proceed:
+We assume you are installing Oracle for the basic purpose of learning and that you are installing it on your PC or Laptop.
+Thus, select the Desktop Class option and click the Next button to proceed.

-Provide a location where you will install Oracle Server.
-Just modify Oracle Base and rest of the locations will set automatically.
-Second you will have to provide a password which will be used by system DBA.
-Once you provide required information, click Next button to proceed:
+Provide a location, where you will install the Oracle Server.
+Just modify the Oracle Base and the other locations will set automatically.
+You will also have to provide a password; this will be used by the system DBA.
+Once you provide the required information, click the Next button to proceed.

-Now click Finish button to proceed, this will start actuall server installation.
+Click the Finish button to proceed; this will start the actual server installation.

-Once everything is done, you will have following dialogue box.
-Just click OK button and come out.
+Once the database files are copied, you will have the following dialogue box.
+Just click the OK button and come out.

-Once your installation is done, you will have following final window.
+Upon installation, you will have the following final window.

-If everything has been done successfully then its time to verify your installation.
-At your command prompt use the following command if you are using Windows:
+It is now time to verify your installation.
+At the command prompt, use the following command if you are using Windows −

 sqlplus "/ as sysdba"

-If everything is fine, you should have SQL prompt where you will write your PL/SQL commands and scripts:
+You should have the SQL prompt where you will write your PL/SQL commands and scripts −

-Running large programs from command prompt may land you in inadvertently losing some of the work.
-So a better option is to use command files.
-To use the command files:
+Running large programs from the command prompt may land you in inadvertently losing some of the work.
+It is always recommended to use the command files.
+To use the command files −

 Save the file with the .sql extension in the home directory.

-Launch SQL*Plus command prompt from the directory where you created your PL/SQL file.
+Launch the SQL*Plus command prompt from the directory where you created your PL/SQL file.

 Type @file_name at the SQL*Plus command prompt to execute your program.

-If you are not using a file to execute PL/SQL scripts, then simply copy your PL/SQL code and then right click on the black window having SQL prompt and use paste option to paste complete code at the command prompt.
-Finally, just press enter to execute the code, if it is not already executed.
+If you are not using a file to execute the PL/SQL scripts, then simply copy your PL/SQL code and right-click on the black window that displays the SQL prompt; use the paste option to paste the complete code at the command prompt.
+Finally, just press Enter to execute the code, if it is not already executed.